-Daniel was inspired to build MadeiraMadeira after working at his father’s company, a flooring manufacturer, which had recently collapsed due to the global economic crisis in 2008.
-Motivated by the expertise he gained at his father’s company, he began assembling the perfect team to venture into a new business.
+After working with his father’s company, a flooring manufacturer that had recently collapsed due to the economic crisis of 2008, Daniel was inspired to build MadeiraMadeira.
+He was motivated by the expertise he gained at his father’s company, and began assembling the perfect team to venture into a new business.

-Soon, the threepreneurs built one of Brazil’s first furniture e-commerce stores, shipping products directly from producers to customers, while making a commission on every purchase.
-In their first year, their funding came exclusively from personal savings.
-In year two, momentum helped them obtain an unsecured loan.
-But by year three, an unfortunate $80K fraud made them a strong bankruptcy candidate.
+Soon, they built one of Brazil’s first furniture e-commerce stores, shipping products directly from producers to customers while making a commission on every purchase.
+So far so good.
+In the first year of business, they funded the company themselves.
+In the second year, momentum helped them obtain an unsecured loan.
+But the third year proved challenging.
+In year three, an unfortunate $80K fraud made them a strong bankruptcy candidate.

-And while the entire retail sector pivoted to digital, MadeiraMadeira took the road less paved and opened their first physical store, March of 2021, later adding 100+ new concept stores across Brazil.
+And while the entire retail sector pivoted to digital, MadeiraMadeira took the road less traveled and opened their first brick and mortar store in March of 2021.
+They later added 100+ new concept stores across Brazil.

 Recounting the importance of obtaining investors, MadeiraMadeira raised $190 million as part of their Series E, led by Softbank and Dynamo, becoming one of the ten unicorns of Endeavor Brazil.
 They are also part of a select group of 48 companies worth more than $1 billion globally, supported by Endeavor.